redpanda-data/redpanda/docs/www/kubernetes-external-connect.md

   `["34.121.167.159:30249","34.71.125.54:30249","35.184.221.5:30249"]`

+## Verify the connection

-7. From a remote machine that has `rpk` installed, get information about the cluster:
+1. From a remote machine that has `rpk` installed, get information about the cluster:

   ```
   rpk --brokers 34.121.167.159:30249,34.71.125.54:30249,35.184.221.5:30249 cluster info
   ```

-8. Create a topic in your Redpanda cluster:
+2. Create a topic in your Redpanda cluster:

   ```
   rpk --brokers 34.121.167.159:30249,34.71.125.54:30249,35.184.221.5:30249 topic create chat-rooms -p 5